JolHarg/hs-api-types/README.md

 A library from JobFinder.

-Sample web types for use in many websites.
+Sample API types for use in many websites.
 Integrates with Servant.